rives-io/riv/docs/developing-cartridges.md

 ```

 The `-it` options standards for interactive terminal,
-it gives ability to type commands inside a terminal running inside running RIV machine.
+it gives the ability to type commands inside a terminal running inside a running RIV machine.
 You can type really almost any Linux command, for example:

 ```sh